hirusha-adi/informaticc-blog/blog/2025-10-26-linux-basics/index.md

 tags: [linux]
 ---

-This post is to help you learn basics of everything to see the full picture.
-If you have no idea about what you are doing or if you are new to linux, this post is for you.
-There's billion different misconceptions, misunderstandings and incorrect intepretations of concepts related to linux and in this post, let's debunk them.
-I am dissapointed by the fact that nobody has written something like this before.
-There's a lot of youtubers and content creators that posts multiple videos a week but none of them tells you this stuff.
+This post is to help you learn the basics of everything so you can see the full picture.
+If you have no idea what you're doing or if you're new to Linux, this post is for you.
+There are a billion different misconceptions, misunderstandings, and incorrect interpretations of concepts related to Linux, and in this post, we'll debunk them.
+I'm disappointed by the fact that nobody has written something like this before.
+There are plenty of YouTubers and content creators who post multiple videos a week, but none of them talk about this stuff.
 Absolutely pathetic!
-This guide will assume you are a windows user.
-If you are a Mac OS user, you shouldn't have made it to my blog.
+This guide will assume you're a Windows user.
+If you're a macOS user, you shouldn't have made it to my blog.

-Note that I will only be touching the surfaces of everything with a very brief description to keep things simple.
-The gaol here to help you see the full picture and not to master everything.
+Note that I'll only be touching the surface of everything with very brief descriptions to keep things simple.
+The goal here is to help you see the full picture, not to master everything.

 <!--truncate-->